How to Build an FPV Racing Quadcopter

 - Pointing the position of ESCs with a marker pen will make it easy to connect the motors in a specific order.

-- As a starter it is better to use an FPV Kit that comes with all FPV components as a set and are very easy to setup and use.
+- As a starter, it is better to use an FPV Kit that comes with all FPV components as a set and is very easy to setup and use.
 Later you can upgrade your system once you have become an experienced pilot.

-- Watch plenty of related online videos to get clear idea.
+- Watch plenty of related online videos to get a clear idea.